 A SoCal League mountain bike team can be any size.
 Teams are broken into Division 1 and Division 2 categories based on their team size (and not their school size).
 Please see the rulebook (PDF) for more info on Division specifics.

-Registration for SoCal League teams begins mid-October.
+The SoCal League functions as a spring sport.
+Registration for SoCal League teams, coaches, and student-athletes begins mid-October.
 At this time anyone who intends to coach a team should register with the League so that they are covered under our insurance.
 League teams are limited to the number of weeks they can have pre-season practice.
 In addition, teams are not insured outside of these limits.
 Registered teams can commence limited pre-season activities on October 15th.
 Allowable pre-season activities are bike checks, fun rides, mechanical workshops or skills clinics.
 Between October 15 and November 31st, teams are allowed to have up to 6 scheduled pre-season activities.
 Regular training practice (3-4 times a week) for registered teams can commence on December 1st.
-All team rides or other training activities must end within two weeks of the final League race.
+All team rides or other training activities must end within two weeks of the final League race (essentially the end of May).
 A more detailed description can be found in the rulebook (PDF).

 The SoCal League currently covers everything south of the north borders of San Luis Obispo, Kern, and San Bernadino Counties.
 Click here to see where SoCal teams are located.